-The Center for Service, Spirituality, and Social Justice provides support for students during a time when students are exploring their thoughts on life’s meaning, living in a community of pluralism and religious beliefs.
-The CSSS provides spaces for students to learn about other faith traditions, question and articulate hopes, decisions and meaning.
-Working with many partners on campus and in the community, the CSSS is a resource for students (both individually and within groups) to delve into one’s religious tradition, practice new religious traditions and support leaders of religious groups.
+The Center for Service, Spirituality, and Social Justice provides support for students during a time when they are exploring their thoughts on life’s meaning, living in a community of pluralism and religious beliefs.
+CSSS provides spaces for students to learn about other faith traditions, question and articulate hopes, decisions and meaning.
+Working with many partners on campus and in the community, CSSS is a resource for students (both individually and within groups) to delve into one’s religious tradition, practice new religious traditions and support leaders of religious groups.

-The center has three main objectives, in Religious Life:
+The center has three main objectives, in religious life: